smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

 :::tip paste multi-line text into spark-shell
 You may have noticed that pasting multi-line text into spark-shell executes every line separately.
 This works in the example above, but does not work with every scala code.
-Also it doesn't look that nice to see all intermediate results.
+Also, it doesn't look that nice to see all intermediate results.

 Enter `:paste` in spark-shell before pasting multi-line text for a better experience.
 :::